ironbay/riptide/docs/web/src/markdown/javascript.md

 )
 ```

-Since our app displays a list of constantly updating todos, we want to make sure to do two things: fetch all the todos when our connection becomes ready, and subscribe to the todos so we're aware of any changes that take place.
-We can do this by placing a listener on the local store:
+Now our local state will keep an up-to-date record of our connection status.
+What if we want to take an action whenever the connection status updates?
+To do this we'll use an interceptor on our local store that will listen for any changes under the `['connection']` path.
+Whenever that path is altered in our local store our interceptor will run, passing the responsible Mutation to the callback.

 ```javascript
 local.interceptor.before_mutation(['connection'], async (mut) => {